The Mission of Parlance Chamber Concerts is to:

 - Promote the appreciation and understanding of classical chamber music in Northern New Jersey by presenting the world’s finest singers and instrumentalists in affordable, innovatively programmed public concerts.

 - Inspire and build tomorrow’s audience for classical music in Northern New Jersey by creating public educational events designed specifically for children and young adults.

-- Make a contribution to the cultural life of the North New Jersey community by establishing it as a recognized center for high quality classical music events.
+- Make a contribution to the cultural life of the Northern New Jersey community by establishing it as a recognized center for high-quality classical music events.

 Of past, present, and future activities:

 Founded in the 2007-2008 season by Metropolitan Opera Orchestra principal flutist Michael Parloff, Parlance Chamber Concerts is dedicated to bringing world-class instrumentalists and singers to Northern New Jersey in affordable, innovatively programmed concerts and educational events.
 Two events were presented during the inaugural 2007/08 season, and subsequent seasons saw a steady increase in the number of events offered.
 Eight public events are being presented in the current 2019 – 2020 season.
 All events take place in the acoustically superb sanctuary of West Side Presbyterian Church in Ridgewood, New Jersey.

 Parlance Chamber Concerts grew out of the success of more than a decade of benefit concerts organized and presented by Michael Parloff in his Ridgewood, New Jersey, home.
 These semiannual fundraising events supported various local nonprofit organizations.
 Michael Parloff’s reputation as one of America’s preeminent flutists and a leader in the chamber music world has enabled him to feature top-flight singers and instrumentalists from the Metropolitan Opera, New York Philharmonic, and New York City’s extraordinary chamber music community.